Samuel R. Delany: Career

 "The Star-Pit", Delany's first professional short story, was published by Frederick Pohl in the February 1967 issue of Worlds of Tomorrow, and he placed three more in other magazines that year.
 In 1968, he published four more short stories (including "Time Considered as a Helix of Semi-Precious Stones", winner of the Hugo Award for Best Short Story in 1970) and Nova.
 This was published by Doubleday, marking Delany's departure from Ace; it was his last science fiction novel until Dhalgren in 1975.

 Weeks after Delany's return, he and Hacker began to live separately.
 Delany played and lived communally for five months on the Lower East Side with the Heavenly Breakfast, a folk-rock band whose other members were Susan Schweers, Steven Greenbaum (aka Wiseman), and Bert Lee (later a founding member of the Central Park Sheiks).
 Delany wrote a memoir of his experiences with the band and communal life, which was eventually published as Heavenly Breakfast (1979).
 After he and Hacker briefly came together again, she moved to San Francisco.
 On New Year's Eve in 1968, Delany joined her; they then moved to London.
 In the summer of 1971 Delany returned to New York, where he lived at the Albert Hotel in Greenwich Village.

 In 1972, Delany directed a short film entitled The Orchid (originally titled The Science Fiction Film in the Latter Twentieth Century), produced by Barbara Wise.
-Shot in 16mm with color and sound, the production also employed David Wise, Adolfas Mekas, and was scored by John Herbert McDowell.
+Shot in 16 mm with color and sound, the production also employed David Wise, Adolfas Mekas, and was scored by John Herbert McDowell.
 That November, Delany was a visiting writer at Wesleyan University's Center for the Humanities.

 That year, Delany wrote two issues of the comic book Wonder Woman, during a controversial period when the lead character abandoned her superpowers and became a secret agent.
-Delany scripted issues #202 and #203 of the series.
+Delany scripted issues No. 202 and No. 203 of the series.
 He was initially supposed to write a six-issue story arc that would culminate in a battle over an abortion clinic, but the story arc was canceled after Gloria Steinem led a lobbying effort protesting the removal of Wonder Woman's powers, a change predating Delany's involvement.
 Scholar Ann Matsuuchi concluded that Steinem's feedback was "conveniently used as an excuse" by DC management.